-I definitely think that one day I’ll come around and try these new-fangled Instant Pots that everyone is raving about, and I’ll probably rave away as well, but I have to admit that I kind of feel that the instant pot takes away from all of the things that I love about my good ol’ fashioned Crock Pot.
+Some day, I might finally try these new-fangled Instant Pots that everyone is raving about, and I’ll probably rave away as well, but I have to admit that I kind of feel that the instant pot takes away from all of the things that I love about my good ol’ fashioned Crock Pot.

 Crock Pots are Great

-Here’s how my Crock Pot was looking a few weeks ago.
+Here’s how my Crock Pot actually looked at one point.
 I can’t believe I’m even showing you this.
 So embarrassing!
 I thought it had just a few little spills and splatters here and there, but when I went to take photos and really took a good look at it, here’s what I saw.

 Does this ever happen to yours?
 If you still love your good ol’ Crock Pot and want it to live a long and sparkly life, here’s how to clean a Crock Pot, or how to return it to its previous clean state if you find yourself not noticing the crustiness building up here and there.

 How to Clean a Crock Pot